 Front camera: 7MP

-Why if the iPhone 7 Plus better?
+Why do we recommend the iPhone 7 Plus over the standard iPhone 7?
 Two reasons other than the bigger screen size: improved battery life and an innovative camera.

-Battery is always going to be better on a bigger phone, given the larger capacity, but the camera was a suprise.
-Apple added a dual-camera lens, a conscious effort to make the iPhone 7 Plus a distinctly different choice.
+Battery is always going to be better on a bigger phone, given the larger capacity, but the camera was a surprise at launch.
+Apple added a dual-lens camera, a conscious effort to make the iPhone 7 Plus a distinctly different choice.

 iPhone 7 Plus price and availability